firebase/extensions/firestore-bigquery-export/README.md

 Note that this extension only listens for _document_ changes in the collection, but not changes in any _subcollection_.
 You can, though, install additional instances of this extension to specifically listen to a subcollection or other collections in your database.
 Or if you have the same subcollection across documents in a given collection, you can use `{wildcard}` notation to listen to all those subcollections (for example: `chats/{chatid}/posts`).

-You can also optionally return STRING column with JSON object containing reference parent Firestore Document names
+You can also optionally return a STRING column (path_params) with JSON object containing wildcard reference ids.
+You can extract them using [JSON_EXTRACT_SCALAR](https://cloud.google.com/bigquery/docs/reference/standard-sql/json_functions#json_extract_scalar).

-`Partition` settings cannot be updated on a pre-existing table, if these options are required then a new table must be cerated.
+`Partition` settings cannot be updated on a pre-existing table, if these options are required then a new table must be created.

 `Clustering` will not need to create or modify a table when adding clustering options, this will be updated automatically.